-Yunnan is the most diverse of China’s provinces, and the real China looking up from the Yangtze to Shangri-La.
-For years its geographical isolation on the border of Vietnam and Burma made it a land apart, a place of 24 ethnic minority groups and a flourishing narcotic trade which still survives.
+For years Yunnan provinces' geographical isolation on the border of Vietnam and Burma made it a land apart, a place of 24 ethnic minority groups and a flourishing narcotic trade which still survives.
 High in the mountains with their snowy peaks and high pastures yaks graze, the climate is so mild that bougainvillea flower in the winter.

 In the Jade Snow Mountain range, north of the ancient town of Lijian, it is easy to slip back three-quarters of a century to the time when the book Lost Horizon was written.
 From the grasslands up the views have no end.
 An incredible array of animals including the Asian elephant and the protected Yunnan golden monkey are found here.
 This is where the Dongba religion holds that the gods hatched man from magic eggs.
 The rivers tumbling down the mountains are the stuff of romance.